Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Problem Formulation

-The planner aims to maximize the non-discounted social welfare, namely the expected total value yielded from allocations $\E[\sum_{t=1}^T v_{t,i_t}]$, while satisfying the $d$ long-term cost constraints $\frac{1}{T} \sum_{t=1}^T \bm{c}_{t,i_t} \le \bm{\rho}$ simultaneously.
-To evaluate a mechanism's performance, we compare the allocations against the following \emph{offline optimal benchmark}, which performs a hindsight optimization using agents’ true values and costs:
+The benevolent planner, in contrast to agents who are self-interested and short-sighted, is patiently optimizing the cumulative \emph{social welfare} (expected total value yielded from allocations $\E[\sum_{t=1}^T v_{t,i_t}]$) while satisfying the $d$ long-term constraints $\frac{1}{T} \sum_{t=1}^T \bm{c}_{t,i_t} \le \bm{\rho}$.
+We compare the planner's allocations against the \emph{offline optimal benchmark}, which performs a hindsight optimization using agents’ true values and consumptions:

-We remark that benchmark in \Cref{eq:offline optimal benchmark} depends on the full sequence of true values $\{\bm{v}_t\}_{t=1}^T$ and costs $\{\bm{c}_t\}_{t=1}^T$, which are \textit{(i)} not finalized until the end of the game, and \textit{(ii)} not fully observable to the planner.
-This distinguishes it from typical online learning benchmarks, which fixes a policy before the game; see \citep{balseiro2020dual} for a related discussion.
-Since \Cref{eq:offline optimal benchmark} relies on information unavailable at decision time, it cannot be matched exactly.
-Instead, we assess the mechanism’s performance by measuring its \emph{regret} relative to the offline optimal:
+We remark that the $\{i_t^\ast\}_{t\in [T]}$ benchmark in \Cref{eq:offline optimal benchmark} depends on the full sequence of values $\{\bm{v}_t\}_{t\in [T]}$ and consumptions $\{\bm{c}_t\}_{t\in [T]}$ that are \textit{(i)} not realized until the end of the game, and \textit{(ii)} not observable to the planner even in hindsight.
+This distinguishes it from typical online learning benchmarks, which commit to a fixed policy before the game (see \citealt{balseiro2020dual} for a related discussion).
+Since it relies on information unavailable at decision time, it cannot be matched exactly by an online mechanism.
+Instead, we evaluate a mechanism $\bm M$ by its \emph{social welfare regret} (or \emph{regret} in short) w.r.t. the offline optimal benchmark $\{i_t^\ast\}_{t\in [T]}$:

-where the expectation is over the randomness in the mechanism, agent strategies, and value/cost realizations.
-This regret notion generalizes the one studied in the non-strategic setting of \citet{balseiro2020dual}, where agents report truthfully (\textit{i.e.}, $\bm{\pi} = \truth$ such that $u_{t,i} = v_{t,i}$ for all $t$ and $i$).
-In that setting, their mechanism $\bm{M}^0$ achieved regret $\mR_T(\truth, \bm{M}^0) = \Otil(\sqrt T)$.
-However, if agents are strategic, they may deviate from truthful reporting.
-In contrast, our mechanism in \Cref{alg:mech} guarantees the existence of a Perfect Bayesian Equilibrium (PBE) strategy profile $\bm{\pi}$ such that no agent benefits from unilateral deviation, and under which the regret remains $\Otil(\sqrt T)$ (\Cref{thm:main theorem O-FTRL-FP}).